 Contact: Alex Formuzis

-WASHINGTON – The Environmental Working Group Action Fund has released its report scoring every member of the House of Representatives for their votes on legislation in support of a pro-chemical-industry agenda.
-“Over and over, too many legislators voted to support the current administration’s agenda to eliminate toxic chemical safeguards,” said Scott Faber, speaking on behalf of EWG Action Fund, a separate sister 501(c)(4) organization of EWG.
+WASHINGTON – The Environmental Working Group Action Fund has released its second report scoring every member of the U.S. House of Representatives for their votes on legislation related to toxic chemicals.

-Analysis by EWG Action Fund found that 140 House members voted against toxic chemical safeguards every time.
-By contrast, 149 members consistently voted for chemical safety protections.
+Analysis by EWG Action Fund found that only 16 House members voted against toxic chemical safeguards every time, down from more than 100 members in the 115th Congress.